 If your shopping trips begin and end at mall and outlet stores, then Myrtle Beach is right down your alley.
 There are six areas to shop until your heart’s content: Coastal Grand Mall, Myrtle Beach Mall, Tanger Outlets, Broadway at the Beach, Barefoot Landing and The Market Commons.
 And there’s plenty to do in Myrtle Beach, like Ripley’s Aquarium, SkyWheel Myrtle Beach, and deep sea and dolphin cruises, but keep in mind that it gets a bit touristy, which can mean long lines and large crowds.

-When it comes to active adult living, the Myrtle Beach area has 29 age-restricted and active lifestyle communities.
-Some of these communities include:
+When it comes to active adult living, the Myrtle Beach area has 29 age-restricted and active lifestyle communities, some of the most popular being:

 Charleston, on the other hand, has just ten communities, although many are extremely popular.
-These communities include:
+They include:

 So, where’s it going to be, Charleston or Myrtle Beach?
 If you love a rich tradition of history and culture, along with boutique shopping, and more healthcare choices, but you don’t mind fewer active adult communities, then Charleston is your place.

-However, if you’re more beach-oriented, love mall and outlet shopping, are a golf enthusiast and you don’t mind lots of tourists, then Myrtle Beach might be more your speed.
+However, if you’re more beach-oriented, love mall and outlet shopping, are a golf enthusiast and you don’t mind lots of tourists, then Myrtle Beach is more your speed.
 Just keep in mind that what Myrtle Beach lacks in healthcare choices it makes up for in 55+ communities.